DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 [3.4](#3.4) Understand security capabilities of Information Systems (IS) (e.g. memory protection, Trusted Platform Model (TPM), encryption/decryption) (OSG-9 Chpt 8)

 - Security capabilities of information systems include memory protection, virtualization, Trusted Platform Module (TPM), encryption/decryption, interfaces, and fault tolerance
-- A computing device is likely running multiple apps and services simultaneously, each occupying a segment of memory; the goal of memory protection is to prevent one app or service from impacting another
+- 🟣**Memory Protection:** A computing device is likely running multiple apps and services simultaneously, each occupying a segment of memory; the goal of memory protection is to prevent one app or service from impacting another
 - Memory protection is a core security component that must be designed and implemented into an operating system.
 It must be enforced regardless of the programs executing in the system.
 Otherwise, instability, violation of integrity, denial of service, and disclosure are likely results.
 - There are two primary memory protection methods:
-    - **Process isolation**: OS provides separate memory spaces for each processes instructions and data, and prevents one process from impacting another
+    - 🐊**Process isolation**: OS provides separate memory spaces for each processes instructions and data, and prevents one process from impacting another
-    - **Hardware segmentation**: forces separation via physical hardware controls rather than logical processes; in this type of segmentation, the operating system maps processes to dedicated memory locations
+    - 🐊**Hardware segmentation**: forces separation via physical hardware controls rather than logical processes; in this type of segmentation, the operating system maps processes to dedicated memory locations
-- **Confinment/Constrained Process**: A constrained process is one that can access only certain memory locations.
+- 🟣**Confinement/Constrained Process**: A constrained process is one that can access only certain memory locations.
+Using a sandbox is an example of confinement, where the system restricts the access of a particular process to limit its ability to affect other processes running on the same system.
-- **Virtualization**: technology used to host one or more operating systems within the memory of a single host, or to run applications that are not compatible with the host OS; the goal is to protect the hypervisor and ensure that compromising one VM doesn't affect others on that host
+- 🟣**Virtualization**: technology used to host one or more operating systems within the memory of a single host, or to run applications that are not compatible with the host OS; the goal is to protect the hypervisor and ensure that compromising one VM doesn't affect others on that host

-- **Trusted Platform Module (TPM)**: a cryptographic chip that is sometimes included with a client computer or server; a TPM enhances the capabilities of a computer by offering hardware-based cryptographic operations
+- 🟣**Trusted Platform Module (TPM)**: a cryptographic chip that is sometimes included with a client computer or server; a TPM enhances the capabilities of a computer by offering hardware-based cryptographic operations
     - 🔥TPM is a tamper-resistant integrated circuit built into some motherboards that can perform cryptographic operations (including key gen) and protect small amoutns of sensitive info, like passwords and cryptographic keys
     - The Trusted Platform Module (TPM) is a hardware security technique that stores an encryption key on a chip on the motherboard and prevents someone from accessing an encrypted drive by installing it in another computer.
     - Many security products and encryption solutions require a TPM